 Also sometimes known as the needle plate, the throat plate is an important part of your sewing machine located underneath the needle and pressure foot.
 It has a small opening that allows both the thread and needle to do their job.

-A vast majority of throat plates come with small notches that go a long way in doing sewing tasks such as sewing straight lines with a great accuracy.
+A vast majority of throat plates come with small notches that go a long way in doing sewing tasks such as sewing straight lines with great accuracy.
 A throat plate can also be removed for cleaning the parts of your machine below it.

 Feed dogs